IMMM-SFA/naturf/docs/source/user_guide.rst

 Vertical Distribution of Building Heights (118-132)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The vertical distribution of building heights is a representation of where buildings are located at each vertical level. **naturf** represents buildings as arbitrary float values in an array, and each vertical dimension of the array shows how many buildings reach that height.
-(Burian 2003)
+[Burian2003]_

 References
 ----------

-Burian, S. J., Han, W. S., & Brown, M. J. (2003).
+..
+[Burian2003] Burian, S. J., Han, W. S., & Brown, M. J. (2003).
 Morphological analyses using 3D building databases: Houston, Texas.
 Department of Civil and Environmental Engineering, University of Utah.

-Dirksen, M., Ronda, R. J., Theeuwes, N. E., & Pagani, G. A. (2019).
+..
+[Dirksen2019] Dirksen, M., Ronda, R. J., Theeuwes, N. E., & Pagani, G. A. (2019).
 Sky view factor calculations and its application in urban heat island studies.
 Urban Climate, 30, 100498.

-Grimmond, C. S. B., & Oke, T. R. (1999).
+..
+[GrimmondOke1999] Grimmond, C. S. B., & Oke, T. R. (1999).
 Aerodynamic properties of urban areas derived from analysis of surface form.
 Journal of Applied Meteorology and Climatology, 38(9), 1262-1292.

-Macdonald, R. W., Griffiths, R. F., & Hall, D. J. (1998).
+..
+[Macdonald1998] Macdonald, R. W., Griffiths, R. F., & Hall, D. J. (1998).
 An improved method for the estimation of surface roughness of obstacle arrays.
 Atmospheric environment, 32(11), 1857-1864.

-Raupach, M. R. (1994).
+..
+[Raupach1994] Raupach, M. R. (1994).
 Simplified expressions for vegetation roughness length and zero-plane displacement as functions of canopy height and area index.
 Boundary-layer meteorology, 71(1), 211-216.

 *Everything below is subject to change*
 ---------------------------------------